CodeWithMMAK

 Test Automation using Jest, Puppeteer, and Javascript

-If you are searching the web to set up your Jest and Puppeteer test then you are in right place.
+If you are searching the web to set up your Jest and Puppeteer test then you are in the right place.
 In this blog, you will be reading about how to set up your Jest and Puppeteer test and run them.

 Jest is used by Facebook to test all JavaScript code including React applications.
 One of Jest’s philosophies is to provide an integrated “zero-configuration” experience.